|USA Sonic Fan Events or Places 4|

 As you can see, the car has a 'hole' in the side painted on with Sonic's legs and shoes as if you could see through the side to where he is sitting driving the car.
 Because he was unrecognized at the time, they write "SEGA" logo on his leg to announce visually what's going on.

 Cars like these are always covered in sponsors, pictures and words so it fits right in.
-But, in 1991, nobody would think much to look for him.
+But, in 1993, less people would think much to look for him.
 Cars like this though, are often remade/re-labeled so it is doubtful that this decor still exists unless it was peel-off-able somehow.
 The car's name could be Ayrton Senna, either that or it is the driver's name of it during that race.
 It could probably use a bit of clarification.

 |The National Video Games Museum of Texas?